4sp1r3/nigel/timesheet.md

 # Timesheet

+## Sun 12 Jul (2-4pm)

+* isolate the global problem baseset by implementing a local FunctionSet class over the top.

+## Fri 10 Jul (10:00-1:00pm)

+* phaffing, cleaning up the ephemerals.
+Discussing problem of global empherals vs local functions in the face of crossovers.
+* trying to work out how to do it

+# INVOICE 7 (June 30-July 9)

 ## Thu 9 Jul (9-12, 3:30-5:00=4.5)

 * new strategy; it's only the empheral that's causing issues, and the initial construction of it at that, so